parishahla/parishahla/README.md

 <b>
  <p align="center">
 &nbsp;&nbsp;&nbsp;&nbsp;
-👩‍💻 Hi, I'm a sophomore software engineering student passionate about learning!
+👩‍💻 Hi, I'm a junior software engineering student passionate about learning!
 Self-studying MERN stack has been my latest adventure.
 Excited to see where this journey takes me! 🚀
 </p>
 </b>